How to Build, Maintain and Scale a Strong Culture—According to Kristin Graham

 “Really effective culture is a kaleidoscope, not a photograph.”

 Kristin Graham is someone who fully understands all the ins and outs of company culture.
-She has spent the last four years at Amazon and, prior to that, she spent about a decade in similar roles at other household-name organizations.
-In her current role, she is Principal of Culture and Communications and spends time working on how to communicate with Amazonians all over the world (and brands).
+She’s spent five years as Amazon’s Principal of Culture and Communications, and prior to that she served in similar roles at other household-name organizations.

 Whether you’re just starting to build your company’s culture or you think it might be time for a realignment, Kristin has some incredibly helpful tips.